 Many times Lifeline of Ohio is asked if individuals can meet their donor family or recipients.
 The decision to donate is confidential, and Lifeline of Ohio is dedicated to maintaining that confidence.
 At the time of donation, the anonymity of the process is explained and the opportunity to meet recipients is not promised.
 If the mutual desire of both the donor family and recipients is to meet, Lifeline of Ohio does not wish to hinder these wishes.

 Several criteria must be met for donor families and recipients to meet:

-- At least 6 months has passed since the donation/transplant.
+- At least six months has passed since the donation/transplant

-- Contact has been made to the Bereavement Services Coordinator at Lifeline of Ohio expressing in writing that you want to meet the donor family/recipients.
+- Contact has been made to the Bereavement Services Coordinator at Lifeline of Ohio.

 - Both the donor family and recipient must sign a general release and return it to Lifeline of Ohio.

 Once the criteria have been met, information on “Things to Consider” will be provided and Lifeline of Ohio will work to arrange the meeting.